 • Selective Service registration, if applicable

-Freshman Hope and Zell Miller candidates must also meet certain academic requirements in addition to the above qualifications.
+Freshman HOPE and Zell Miller candidates must also meet certain academic requirements in addition to the above qualifications.
 Those requirements and additional information can be found at https://www.gafutures.org/.

 All students may earn the HOPE Scholarship at the 30, 60, or 90 attempted semester hour checkpoints if they meet the following criteria: